The 12 Most Charming Small Towns in New Jersey

 In Madison, a recognizable freestanding clock stands at the center of a charming downtown filled with gift and decor shops, a bookstore, a consignment shop, and an adorable coffee shop located in an old motor garage.
 Today, The Snooki Shop also has a home here as the brick and mortar embodiment of the star’s online shop, but that doesn’t mean this place is stereotypically Jersey in any way, shape or form.
 In fact, long before the Jersey Shore invaded this affluent community, wealthy New Yorkers built country estates here and looked to fill them with flowers.
 It increased demand so much that the area was home to many greenhouses and at the turn of the century, became internationally known for its roses, gaining its aforementioned nickname.

 Where to stay: A New Jersey Transit train stop is a stone’s throw from almost all that Madison has to offer, but if you do decide to overnight, the contemporary and cool Archer Hotel in neighboring Florham Park is your best bet.
+Looking for more privacy?
+Check out this beautiful VRBO located only six miles from Madison Center.

 5. Princeton, NJ